thomasfowler/SOS/README.md

     for that *brand*...
 That is to say, rolled up for the brands
 3. Performance history needs to link, I think, to the brand, not the opportunity...?
 Maybe?
 4. Add / edit opportunity needs some form validation.
 Disable the drop downs until correct things selected etc
+5. For opportunities, we probably need to track who created the opportunity, and who last updated it